Reading comprehension can be challenging for kids.

 Teachers can help, too.
 They can carefully choose interesting words to teach and then give explicit instruction (instruction that is specialized and direct).
 They can engage students in conversation.
 And they can make learning vocabulary fun by playing word games in class.

-Understanding how sentences are built might seem like a writing skill.
+.
 So might connecting ideas within and between sentences, which is called cohesion.
 But these skills are important for reading comprehension as well.

 Knowing how ideas link up at the sentence level helps kids get meaning from passages and entire texts.
 It also leads to something called coherence, or the ability to connect ideas to other ideas in an overall piece of writing.